MOMIN5/McDonald-1.1.7-Cracked-and-SRC/README.md

 # McDonald-1.1.7-Cracked

-It was unobf so it isnt really a "crack", just had to remove the hwid from the main class and boom
+It wasn't obfuscated so it isn't really a "crack", just had to remove the HWID authentication from the main class.

-umm, the gui bind is O and the prefix is :
+Uhm, the gui bind is 'O' and the prefix is ':'.

-I also heard they pasted the zori and oyvey ca together, which made the ca actually descent
+Make sure you dont give random people access next time. 😉

-and make sure you dont give random people access next time lmao 😉
+Enjoy,

-good modules, but the client is still in beta so ye enjoy
+Mom_in, Cookie, Zoomber and Zihasz. :)

-# SRC
+Note: The dev gets beaten by his parents. 🙏🙏🙏🙏

-also decided to add the src, this isnt "buildable src", this is just a decomp of the jar, so people can jew code from it lmao
+# Source

-# Note: The dev gets beaten by his parents 🙏🙏🙏🙏
+Also decided to add the source code, but this is just a decompilation so you cant build it.